fasferraz/gtp_dialer/README.md

 - if you are running the application in a VM, the -s option (the GTP address present at GTP level) must match the output IP address that will reach the SGW/PGW/GGSN.
 - Use option -S to choose which IP source address to use when there are multiple interfaces in the OS.
 - Use option -g to set the gateway statically when there are multiple interfaces, and the SGW/PGW/GGSN is not reachable via the current default route, but through a different interface.
 This IP address will be used as the gateway for GTP-c and GTP-u traffic.

+# Updated version (2022/12/28):
+- Support of gtp kernel (libgtpnl and modprobe gtp) for default namespace.
+New option -Z
+- Still trying to see if I can do it also in namespace :)